Photoelectric effect: 19th century

 In 1839, Alexandre Edmond Becquerel discovered the related photovoltaic effect while studying the effect of light on electrolytic cells.
 Though not equivalent to the photoelectric effect, his work on photovoltaics was instrumental in showing a strong relationship between light and electronic properties of materials.
 In 1873, Willoughby Smith discovered photoconductivity in selenium while testing the metal for its high resistance properties in conjunction with his work involving submarine telegraph cables.

 Johann Elster (1854–1920) and Hans Geitel (1855–1923), students in Heidelberg, investigated the effects produced by light on electrified bodies and developed the first practical photoelectric cells that could be used to measure the intensity of light.
 They arranged metals with respect to their power of discharging negative electricity: rubidium, potassium, alloy of potassium and sodium, sodium, lithium, magnesium, thallium and zinc; for copper, platinum, lead, iron, cadmium, carbon, and mercury the effects with ordinary light were too small to be measurable.
 The order of the metals for this effect was the same as in Volta's series for contact-electricity, the most electropositive metals giving the largest photo-electric effect.

 Gold leaf electroscope demonstrating the photoelectric effect.
 When the electroscope disk is negatively charged with excess electrons, the gold leaves mutually repel.
 If high-energy light (such as ultraviolet) is then shone on the disk, electrons are emitted by the photoelectric effect and the leaf repulsion ceases.
 But if the light used has insufficient energy to stimulate electron emission, the leaves stay separated regardless of duration.

 In 1887, Heinrich Hertz observed the photoelectric effect and reported on the production and reception of electromagnetic waves.
 The receiver in his apparatus consisted of a coil with a spark gap, where a spark would be seen upon detection of electromagnetic waves.
 He placed the apparatus in a darkened box to see the spark better.
 However, he noticed that the maximum spark length was reduced when inside the box.
-A glass panel placed between the source of electromagnetic waves and the receiver absorbed ultraviolet radiation that assisted the electrons in jumping across the gap.
+A glass panel that was placed between the source of electromagnetic waves and the receiver absorbed ultraviolet radiation that assisted the electrons in jumping across the gap.
 When removed, the spark length would increase.
 He observed no decrease in spark length when he replaced the glass with quartz, as quartz does not absorb UV radiation.

 The discoveries by Hertz led to a series of investigations by Wilhelm Hallwachs, Hoor, Augusto Righi and Aleksander Stoletov on the effect of light, and especially of ultraviolet light, on charged bodies.
 Hallwachs connected a zinc plate to an electroscope.
 He allowed ultraviolet light to fall on a freshly cleaned zinc plate and observed that the zinc plate became uncharged if initially negatively charged, positively charged if initially uncharged, and more positively charged if initially positively charged.
 From these observations he concluded that some negatively charged particles were emitted by the zinc plate when exposed to ultraviolet light.